Physical Activity in Children and the Role of the Healthcare Professional

-Regular physical activity promotes the growth and development of children and has multiple benefits on their physical, mental and psychosocial health.
-It is becoming increasingly evident that the promotion of health-enhancing behaviours must start early in life, as they carry many short and long-term health benefits (Hallal et al. 2006).
+It is becoming increasingly evident that the promotion of health-enhancing behaviours must start early in life, as it carries many short and long-term health benefits (Hallal et al. 2006).

-Physical activity not only improves the physical fitness of an individual, but it has also been shown to influence many developmental processes associated with maturation (Institute of Medicine et al. n.d.).
+Physical activity not only improves the physical fitness of an individual but has also been shown to influence many developmental processes associated with maturation (Institute of Medicine et al. 2013).
 Here, physical activity has a positive effect on the skeleton, muscles, fat distribution and respiratory system, showing that structural and functional adaptations in children can be benefitted with regular bouts of physical activity.

 Physical activity also actively benefits the mental and cognitive health of a child.
-Research has shown that physical activity positively benefits emotional wellbeing, and may help reduce symptoms of depression and anxiety in children (Ahn et al. 2011).
-Through practice and instruction during physical activity, a child can also better learn the fundamental movement skills as well as improving learning and attention abilities (Fisher et al. 2005).
+Research has shown that physical activity positively benefits emotional wellbeing and may help reduce symptoms of depression and anxiety in children (Ahn et al. 2011).
+Through practice and instruction during physical activity, a child can also better learn fundamental movement skills as well as improve learning and attention abilities (Fisher et al. 2005).

 Population surveys have shown that very few children meet recommended levels of daily physical activity.
-An ideal weight can be simply maintained by regular physical activity: this reduces body fat and increases fat-free mass.
+An ideal weight can be simply maintained through regular physical activity.
+This reduces body fat and increases fat-free mass.
 Even in the absence of significant weight loss, exercise has the benefit of reducing the risk of developing cardiometabolic disease later in life.

-Healthcare professionals are well placed to support general practitioners in relation to undertaking coordinated screening programs to help develop and maintain healthy child development within a population.
+Healthcare professionals are well-placed to support general practitioners undertake coordinated screening programs to help develop and maintain healthy child development within a population.
 The evidence for the health benefits of physical activity is irrefutable and there is growing evidence that there are long-term effects on morbidity and mortality rates in later life.
 Therefore, the promotion of health-enhancing behaviours must start early in life.

-Healthcare professionals are in a position to stimulate good lifestyle practices and encourage understanding of the basics of aerobic fitness and its relationship with overall health.
-Physical activity programmes should have physical education at the core, and be supplemented with factors to improve psychosocial outcomes such as social behaviours, goal orientation, and self-efficiency.
+Healthcare professionals are in a position to stimulate good lifestyle practices and encourage an understanding of the basics of aerobic fitness and its relationship with overall health.
+Physical activity programs should have physical education at the core, and be supplemented with factors to improve psychosocial outcomes such as social behaviours, goal orientation and self-efficiency.

-Healthcare workers are on the front line and should be adequately trained on the relationships between physical health and wellbeing and how best to maximise a child’s potential.
+Healthcare workers are on the front line.
+They should be adequately trained on the relationship between physical health and wellbeing and understand how best to maximise a child’s potential.
 Continued professional development within the medical profession in the area of developmental health is key.
 Medical, health and welfare policies within general practice should champion physical education to improve services for children and their families.

 Aerobic exercise programs that involve vigorous aerobic activity for 60 minutes at least three days per week should result in observable health-related improvements (Strong et al. 2005).
-These include favourable associations between aerobic endurance and measures of insulin sensitivity, blood pressure, BMI and measures of fatness.
+These include favourable associations between aerobic endurance and measures of insulin sensitivity, blood pressure and BMI.
 Although physical activities come with a risk of injury, this can be reduced if age-appropriate guidelines are followed.

-However, these physical activity programmes must be aligned with the developmental status of a child - such as level of motor skills and exercise capacity.
-This is to encourage and maintain engagement as well as preventing injury.
-In addition, through the inclusion of aerobic and resistance exercises these will both address different healthcare concerns as well as providing variation to maintain mental stimulation.
+However, these physical activity programs must be aligned with the developmental status of a child - such as level of motor skills and exercise capacity.
+This is to encourage and maintain engagement as well as prevent injury.
+In addition, aerobic and resistance exercises may address different healthcare concerns as well as provide variation to maintain mental stimulation.